ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/bash-linux-endpoint-triage-and-validation-scripting/workflow-execution.md

 - Fish: Built-in syntax highlighting by default.
 - Zsh: Syntax highlighting is typically enabled via plugins, but works very well.

 This reinforced the idea that there’s no “one best shell”; it really depends on whether I care more about compatibility, interactivity, or customization.
 Bash is widely used and is a stable, script-friendly option.
 Shells like Zsh and Fish offer more interactive features such as improved tab completion and syntax highlighting.

-I learned that different shells can improve workflow depending on preference and environment.
+Different shells can improve workflow depending on preference and environment.
 This helped me understand why administrators may choose one shell over another.
 Even though this part of the analysis step was mostly review, it helped me organize what I already knew about Linux shells into something more systematic:

 - I confirmed how to identify and enumerate shells on a Linux system using $SHELL and /etc/shells.
 - I saw how easy it is to test different shells interactively without changing system defaults.